Catch A Lift: Utah’s Lift-Served Mountain Biking

 Park City Mountain E-Bike Policy

-E-bikes are not allowed at Park City Mountain due to a city-wide ordinance that e-bikes are not allowed on single-track trails within Park City limits.
+E-bikes are not allowed at Park City Mountain due to a city-wide ordinance that prohibits E-bikes on single-track trails within Park City limits.
+Those with E-bikes cannot load the Park City chairlifts.

 Rentals

-Mountain bike rentals are offered at Legacy Sports or Canyons Mountain Sports in addition to Breeze Rentals at Newpark and Breeze Rentals at Park City Mountain Village.
+Mountain bike rentals are offered at a number of convenient locations around Park City.
 Click here for rental info.
 Legacy Sports at the Park City base area offers the most convenience.
-Reserve your rental online to save a few bucks.
+Reserve your rental online to save up to 20% on bike rentals and note that Epic Passholders save an additional 20%.
 Full-day and half-day rentals are available.
-Options range from downhill bikes to enduro models, to trail, and cruiser bikes for exploring the paved pathways.
-E-bikes are also for rent for use on paved trails within the city.
-Mountain bikes are also available for children.
-A helmet is included with the rental of any bike and there will be an option to add protective gear such as knee and elbow pads.
+Options range from downhill bikes to enduro models, to trail, and kids mountain bikes.
+Path bikes and E-bikes are also for rent for use on paved trails within the city.
+A helmet is included with the rental of any bike and there will be an option to add protective gear such as knee and elbow pads or body armor.

 Lessons

 Park City Mountain Resort does not offer mountain bike lessons.
-We recommend checking out local outfitter, White Pine Touring.
+We recommend checking out local outfitter, White Pine Touring or Deer Valley.

 The Trails

-The mountain is divided into two distinct zones, the Canyons Village and the Park City Mountain Village.
-The Mid-mountain bike trail connects the two base areas.
+The enormous mountain is divided into two distinct zones, the Canyons Village and the Park City Mountain Village.
+The popular Mid-Mountain cross country trail connects the two base areas.
 For a comprehensive run down of the trails at the resort, click here and scroll to the bottom.

 Adventurous riders should consider grinding up the Mid-Mountain Trail to Pinecone (also a hearty climb) as a way to access the famed Wasatch Crest Trail.
 This jewel of Wasatch biking is best ridden with the assistance of a shuttle.